 About Me

-Although I've owned and restored many classic cars, I've never had the luxury of keeping more than one or two at a time.
-I'd buy them, restore them, drive them for a while, then sell them and move on to another project.
+Although I've owned and restored quite a few classic cars, I've never had the luxury of keeping more than one or two at a time.
+I'll drive them for a while, then sell them and move on to another project.

 Learning To Weld

 I learned to weld out of necessity.
-Back in the eighties, my first full restoration was my 1970 Chevy El Camino.
+Back in the nineties, my first full restoration was a 1970 Chevy El Camino.
 It had rust spots everywhere and needed major sheet metal repair.

 Since I didn't have the money to pay someone to fix it, I enrolled in a vocational school and learned how to weld.
 MIG welding is the easiest welding process to learn and is required for any automotive sheet metal work.

 I have also restored several classic motorcycles.
-One of my "keepers" is a 1961 Harley-Davidson Servi-car which I rebuilt from the flywheels up.
+One of my "keepers" is this 1961 Harley-Davidson Servi-car, which you can read about here.

-Aside from getting me back and forth to work faithfully and comfortably, my Ford Sport-Trac has transported bicycles, motorcycles, go karts, kayaks, lumber, mulch, furniture, kitchen appliances, engines, transmissions, tires, wheels, and on occasion has made a few trips to the local dump.
+Aside from getting me back and forth to work faithfully and comfortably, my Ford Sport-Trac has transported bicycles, motorcycles, go karts, kayaks, kids, lumber, mulch, furniture, kitchen appliances, engines, transmissions, tires, wheels, and on occasion, a few trips to the local dump.

 Thank you for visiting my site!